gradientinstitute/ai-impact-control-panel/README.md

 `-b, --bounds`

-Ask about minimum performance bounds (will become its own demo in the future).
+Ask about minimum performance bounds (will become its own demo/research fork in the future).

 `SCENARIO` is the folder location of the scenario models, e.g.
 `scenarios/example`